-If the ROA of the Bank equals the target ROA of 1.25%, executive officers receive the full cash incentive established.
+If the ROA of the Bank equals the target ROA of 1.10%, executive officers receive the full cash incentive established.
 The targeted goal of ROA is based on reviewing the projected budget, the five and ten year history and average of the Bank along with peer, industry, and other information requested by the Compensation Committee.
-The calculated ROA is inclusive of the cost of the incentive and is net of the captive insurance expense at the Bank level, and additionally excludes merger-related expenses incurred in 2019 pertaining to the merger transaction involving Limberlost Bancshares, Inc. The full cash incentive under this criterion is equivalent to 30% of base salary for the CEO and 20% of base salary for the remaining executive officers.
-If the ROA of the Bank is equal to .95%, fifty percent of the incentive is paid.
-If the ROA is between .95% and 1.25%, the incentive is paid on a prorated basis.
-Should the ROA exceed 1.25%, the incentive paid would be increased accordingly.
-At an ROA of .90%, a forty percent payout is made.
-Again, with ROA between .90% and .95%, the payout is prorated.
-Should the ROA be below .90%, no cash incentive is paid under the computation.
-Incentive compensation would then be paid under the same terms to all employees of the Bank.
+The calculated ROA is inclusive of the cost of the incentive and is net of the captive insurance expense at the Bank level, and additionally excludes the accelerated net fee income realized on the forgiveness of Paycheck Protection Program Loans.
+The full cash incentive under this criterion is equivalent to 30% of base salary for the CEO and 20% of base salary for the remaining executive officers.
+If the ROA of the Bank is equal to .80%, fifty percent of the incentive is paid.
+If the ROA is between .80% and 1.10%, the incentive is paid on a prorated basis.
+Should the ROA exceed 1.10%, the incentive paid would be increased accordingly.
+At an ROA of .75%, a forty percent payout is made.
+Again, with ROA between .75% and .80%, the payout is prorated.
+Should the ROA be below .75%, no cash incentive is paid under the same terms to all employees of the Bank.
 The percentage of base salary for this incentive is paid in the first quarter of the subsequent year.
-The target percentage along with budget and base may be adjusted for 2020.
+The target percentage along with budget and base may be adjusted for 2021.

 The second criterion used in determining the cash incentive to be paid to executive officers is earnings per share ("EPS") of the Company.
 The target EPS goal is based on reviewing past performance and history and the projected EPS from the budget.
-The EPS final incentive target ranges were set as follows: a 5% incentive would be paid for an EPS of \$1.69 (which was equal to 2018 performance), a 10% incentive would be paid for an EPS of \$1.75, and a 15% incentive would be paid for an EPS of \$1.90.
-If the EPS is below \$1.69, an incentive would not be paid for this criterion.
-An EPS between the stated targets or exceeding \$1.90 would be adjusted accordingly.
+The EPS final incentive target ranges were set as follows: a 5% incentive would be paid for an EPS of \$1.54, a 10% incentive would be paid for an EPS of \$1.60, and a 15% incentive would be paid for an EPS of \$1.75.
+If the EPS is below \$1.54, an incentive would not be paid for this criterion.
+An EPS between the stated targets or exceeding \$1.75 would be adjusted accordingly.
 The percentage of base salary for the incentive is paid in the first quarter of the subsequent year.
-The target EPS and corresponding percentages may be adjusted for 2020.
+The target EPS and corresponding percentages may be adjusted for 2021.

-The budget or forecast ROA and EPS used for the 2019 incentives were set equivalent to the expected performance of normal operations.
+The forecast ROA and EPS used for the 2020 incentives were set equivalent to the expected performance of normal operations.